loonsies/trustme/README.md

 `/trustme load|l profilename` Load a profile using specified name

+`/trustme logincampaign|lc` Fetch and compare current login campaign's trusts for sale to tell you which ones you are missing

 ## Thanks & credits

 - [ThornyFFXI](https://github.com/ThornyFFXI) for the function to get trusts (from [thotbar](https://github.com/ThornyFFXI/tHotBar))